ShengHuaWu/Vapor3Series/Authentication/README.md

     }
 }
 ```
-This extension tells Vapor which property of our `User` model is the username and which one is the password.
+This extension tells Vapor which property of our `User` model the username is and which one the password is.
 Since HTTP basic authentication uses the username and password to identify users, we should prevent multiple users from having the same username.
 Let's replace `extension User: Migration {}` with the following lines.
 ```